 A second not-to-do is tea cupping.
 This happens when the shooter holds their hand—like a teacup—under the pistol grip—you’re not having tea with the queen of England here, you’re about to shoot a weapon—and this doesn’t give you the support you need for recoil which could cause you to hit too high on the target, or completely overshoot the target altogether.

 How you stand when you shoot your pistol is important, so important, it can actually determine if you even hit the target.
 Why?
 Because it’s about balance.
 If you don’t have balance, even the slightest recoil could throw your round off target, and we don’t want that, especially if you’re looking to be a marksman.

 There are few stances people typically take when they shoot.
 We will talk about two of them here.
 The first is the weaver stance.
 The weaver stance looks slightly like a boxer.
 You will face the target, with your dominant side’s foot back slightly and toes canted approximately 45 degrees away from your body.

 Because you’re standing in the weaver position, both arms will be bent, causing your pistol to be slightly closer to your face.
-Your dominant arm will be bent slightly out and away from your body, while your non-dominant arm will be bent, with the elbow toward the ground.
+In addition, your dominant arm will be bent slightly out and away from your body, while your non-dominant arm will be bent, with the elbow toward the ground.